dapr/quickstarts/tutorials/hello-kubernetes/README.md

 `dapr.io/enabled: true` - this tells the Dapr control plane to inject a sidecar to this deployment.

 `dapr.io/app-id: nodeapp` - this assigns a unique id or name to the Dapr application, so it can be sent messages to and communicated with by other Dapr apps.

+`dapr.io/enable-api-logging: "true"` - this is added to node.yaml file by default to see the API logs.

 You'll also see the container image that you're deploying.
 If you want to update the code and deploy a new image, see **Next Steps** section.